 There are two ways that facilities operating under a single hospital license must make public their standard charges:

-- Required Data Elements- a description of each item/service, all 5 standard charges that apply to each item or service when provided in the hospital inpatient and outpatient department setting, and any code used by the hospital for purposes of accounting or billing for the item or service (HCPCS codes, DRG codes, or others)
+- Required Data Elements- a description of each item/service, all five standard charges that apply to each item or service when provided in the hospital inpatient and outpatient department setting, and any code used by the hospital for purposes of accounting or billing for the item or service (HCPCS codes, DRG codes, or others)

 - Location and Accessibility- The file must be displayed prominently and clearly identify the hospital location with which the standard charges information is associated on a publicly available website using a CMS-specified naming convention.
-The hospital must also ensure the data is easily accessible, without barriers, including ensuring the data is accessible free of charge, does not require a user to establish an account or password or submit personal identifying information (PII), and is digitally searchable.
+The hospital must also ensure the data is easily accessible, without barriers, including ensuring the data is accessible free of charge, does not require a user to establish an account or password or submit personally-identifying information (PII), and is digitally searchable.

-- Consumer-Friendly Shoppable Services: A consumer friendly list of some types of standard charges for a limited set of shoppable services (70 CMS-specified and 230 hospital-selected).
+- Consumer-Friendly Shoppable Services: A consumer-friendly list of some types of standard charges for a limited set of shoppable services (70 CMS-specified and 230 hospital-selected).

 - Required Data Elements- Includes a plain-language description of each shoppable service and any primary code used by the hospital for purposes of accounting or billing, groups the primary shoppable service with the ancillary services that the hospital customarily provides in conjunction with the primary shoppable service, indicates the location at which the shoppable service is provided, and whether the standard charge for the shoppable service applies at that location to the provision of that shoppable service in the inpatient setting, the outpatient department setting, or both